parmaanu/tocsv/README.md

 # tocsv
-A convenient application to parse logfiles into hte
+A convenient application to parse logfiles into csv files.

+## Configuration

+TODO

+### Sample Configuration